nloyan/url_cleaner/README.md

 Instructions:

-Copy a list of URLs to a text file, named url.txt
+1. Copy a list of URLs to a text file named url.txt
-Run script
+2. Run script
-profit
+3. Profit!